 You recognize that I will have access to business affairs, financial information, personal information, future plans, and other proprietary information (collectively, “Information”) which are valuable, special, and unique assets of your business and need to be protected from improper disclosure.
 In consideration for the disclosure of the Information, I agree that I will not at any time or in any manner, either directly or indirectly, use any Information for my own benefit, or divulge, disclose, or communicate in any manner any Information to any third party without your prior written consent, excluding that information which will become available to the general public.
 I will protect the Information and treat it as strictly confidential.
 This includes the nature of our relationship and my role in shaping your business.

-All consulting services are priced identically but have different pre-appointment questionnaires.
+All consulting services are priced identically.

 Whether you’re a booth renter, salon owner, or a student or professional looking for career guidance, this “anything goes” session has been designed for you.
 To get the most out of your appointment, prepare a list of questions or topics in advance.